gtatters/ARGHCodingClub/Trait_Mapping/LizardPhylogeny/LizardPhylogenyTb.md

 Reference
 ---------

-Data on Tb were obtained from Clusella-Trullas et al 2008:
+Data on Tb were obtained from Clusella-Trullas and Chown, 2014:

-Clusella-Trullas, S., J. S. Terblanche, T. M. Blackburn, and S. L.
-Chown.
-2008.
-Testing the thermal melanism hypothesis: A macrophysiological approach.
-Functional Ecology 22:232–238. doi:
-10.1111/j.1365-2435.2007.01377.x.
+CLUSELLA-TRULLAS, S. & CHOWN, S. L. (2014).
+Lizard thermal trait variation at multiple scales: a review.
+Journal of Comparative Physiology B-Biochemical Systemic and Environmental Physiology 184, 5-21.